-- Procedures are in place for regular evaluation of the effectiveness of safeguarding systems, including adherence to safer recruitment procedures and checks on the effectiveness of online safety (including the filtering strategies), as outlined in KCSIE 2022 (para 141). - With staff welfare in mind, the Governing Body will consider the necessity and appropriateness of arranging for 'Safeguarding Supervision' for the DSL and Deputy DSLs within the school. - Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
+- An appropriate whistleblowing policy/procedure is in place to encourage any staff member or volunteer to report concerns regarding safeguarding practice in school - The school has clear procedures for dealing with allegations of abuse made against members of staff and volunteers that comply with guidance from the local authority and locally agreed interagency procedures; - Procedures are in place for regular evaluation of the effectiveness of safeguarding systems, including adherence to safer recruitment procedures and checks on the effectiveness of online safety (including the filtering strategies), as outlined in KCSIE 2024 (para 141). - With staff welfare in mind, the Governing Body will consider the necessity and appropriateness of arranging for 'Safeguarding Supervision' for the DSL and Deputy DSLs within the school. - Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
 This includes: - Making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - Reviewing the DfE's filtering and monitoring standards, and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards